Building A House Vs Buying: Pros, Cons And Cost Comparison

 - Total control: If you have a dream floor plan in mind in a particular location, then building a home will give you the control you’re seeking.

-- Customizations to your taste: You can make the decisions when building the home, so it will reflect your tastes accordingly.
+- Customizations: You can make the decisions when building the home, so it will reflect your tastes accordingly.

-- No competing buyers: After you buy the land, you won’t have to deal with any competition for your dream home.
+- No competing buyers: Once you buy the land, you won’t have to deal with any competition for your dream home.

 - Less ongoing maintenance: A newer home can mean fewer maintenance costs on the horizon.